Want to teach various art history periods, but don’t know where to begin?

 Romanesque covers reliquary statues, pilgrimages, and church architecture ranging from the Pisa Complex to stave church designs.

-Proto-Renaissance features a number of defining artists such as Giotto, Lorenzetti, and the Limbourg brothers.
+Proto-Renaissance features several defining artists such as Giotto, Lorenzetti, and the Limbourg brothers.

 Early Italian Renaissance focuses on almost a dozen different artists, including Brunelleschi, Donatello, Botticelli, and Bellini.